-What Are the Red and Black Bugs on My House?
+Are These Red and Black Bugs All Over the Side of Your House?

 Each fall, boxelder bugs and Asian lady beetles search for a warm winter shelter.
 Unfortunately, your house may be the place they pick.